sloede/GASPI.jl/README.md

 gaspi_run -m <machinefile> $(which julia) /abs/path/to/launcher.jl $(pwd)/gaspi-jl-env.toml path/to/julia/program.jl
 ```
 The `<machinefile>` is the normal machinefile with all nodes on which to start a
-GASPI rank. `$(which julia)` is required since without `module` support, the
-remote ranks might not know where the Julia executable is located.
+GASPI rank.
+The `/abs/path/to/launcher.jl` must be an *absolute* path again.
 The
-`/abs/path/to/launcher.jl` must be an *absolute* path again.
-The launcher script will
-take care of recreating the environment using the information in the TOML file
+launcher script will take care of recreating the environment using the
-`$(pwd)/gaspi-jl-env.toml`.
-Finally, you can provide the path to the Julia
+information in the TOML file `$(pwd)/gaspi-jl-env.toml`.
+Finally, you can
-programm (and optional command line arguments to it) as the final part.
-The path
+provide the path to the Julia programm (and optional command line arguments to
-to the Julia program may be relative or absolute, since the launcher knows your
+it) as the final part.
+The path to the Julia program may be relative or
-current directory by now.
+absolute, since the launcher knows your current directory by now.

 ## Configuration